 2. Themed Invitations

 Millennials are taking their love of personalization into Invitations, rather than having a standard layout.
 These are increasingly being designed to match the theme and feel of the wedding.
-For a beach wedding, imagine sand-textured paper with tiny seashells and watercolor.
+For a beach wedding, imagine a sand-textured paper with tiny seashells and watercolor.
 For a barn wedding, think recycled card encircled with lace, hessian and string.
 For a garden wedding, a splash of plant greenery adorns the invitations.
 It’s not uncommon to have two or more kinds of patterning — polka dots in the envelope and stripes on the invitation itself are a fun twist.
 Many couples are also opting to handwrite the guests’ names with stylistic calligraphy or utilize a printing service that can provide this personal touch.

 3. Fun Bridal Party Accessories